Chymyst/chymyst-core/docs/chymyst03.md

 ```

-These macros can read the names `"counter"` and `"fetch"` from the surrounding code context.
+These macros read the names `"counter"` and `"fetch"` from the surrounding code.
 This functionality is intended as a syntactic convenience.

-Each molecule emitter as a `toString` method.
+Each molecule emitter has a `toString` method, which returns the molecule's name.
-This method will return the molecule's name if it was assigned.
 For blocking molecules, the molecule's name is followed by `"/B"`.

 ```scala